Costs Associated With Selling Your Home

 Marketing costs

-Real estate commission/service fee
+Real estate Professional fee

-Cleaning, decluttering and staging
+Cleaning, decluttering, and staging

 Your time and energy

 Whether you decide to do a lot of the selling tasks yourself or hire other people to help, the home selling process will still require you to invest a significant amount of your time and energy.
 This may take you away from other responsibilities in your life, so ensure you factor that into your selling costs as well.
+However, Pardee Prep – our Concierge service – allows you to save some of your time by having us oversee vendors, source bids, and schedule cleanings for you.

 Moving costs

 Once you finally close the sale on your house, it’s time to pack up and move, and that can cost dollars too.
 Costs can include hiring movers, packing materials, and furniture for your new home.
 If you haven’t yet purchased a new home, you may also need to find temporary housing and storage for that gap of time.
+Your Pardee agent will advise you and provide you with options on how to bridge the time gap between selling your current home and moving into your new home.
+We have successfully managed this process for so many of our clients – you aren’t alone!

 Closing costs